Mauricio1408/Mauricio1408/README.md

 ##### I am Mauricio Manuel F. Bergancia, a computer science student from West Visayas State University.
-I love staring unendlessly on laptop screens. **Don't be like me** ☠️
+I love staring unendlessly on any digital screens. **Don't be like me** ☠️
 ________________________________________________________________________________________